 Prismacolor Scholar Colored Pencils Review

 A lower-end and more beginner-friendly option, the Prismacolor Scholar Colored Pencils attempt to combine the high-quality, easily blendable soft wax from their Premiere Soft Core line with a harder wax.
 These teach proper pressure applications and makes a more durable pencil at the expense of less blending capability and also a cheaper price.
 Sets are available in 12 to 60 packs as well as school packs.
 They come on a round colored exterior.

 Visual Appeal – 3.5/5

 The vivid, pure colors of the higher-end Prismacolor lines, for the most part, carry over to these as well.
 There is a bit more of a waxy layer that exists which might be off-putting to some as it will create some wax bloom.
-In addition, the less creamy and thick application will result in greater difficulties in blending and trying to find that perfect color if it doesn’t happen to be already on a pencil.
+Also, the less creamy and thick application will result in greater difficulties in blending and trying to find that perfect color if it doesn’t happen to be already on a pencil.

 Usability and Durability – 3/5